 - Small handful of dried cranberries

-- Rince ½ cup of quinoa using your favorite method.
+- Rinse ½ cup of quinoa using your favorite method.
 I like to put it in a bowl, cover it with water, dump it all into a sieve, then rinse some more.
 Let the quinoa air dry a bit on paper towels.

 - Heat the saucepan over medium and add the quinoa.
 Stir it every so often until you hear it pop.
 Using my gas stove, this takes about five minutes.
 If nothing is happening, raise the heat.
-Depending on what kind of stove you have, this process will vary.

 - Dump the toasted quinoa, into a separate bowl and toss in the oats and salt.